Foreign relations of India: Africa

-The relations between India and Mauritius existed since 1730, diplomatic relations were established in 1948 before Mauritius became an independent state.
+The relations between India and Mauritius have existed since 1730; diplomatic relations were established in 1948 before Mauritius became an independent state.
 The relationship is very cordial due to cultural affinities and long historical ties that exist between the two nations.
-More than 68% of the Mauritian population are of Indian origin, most known as Indo-Mauritian.
-The economic and commercial corporation has been increasing over the years.
-India has become Mauritius' largest source of imports since 2007 and Mauritius imported US$816 million worth of goods in the April 2010 – March 2011 financial year.
-Mauritius has remained the largest source of FDI for India for more than a decade with FDI equity inflows totalling US$55.2 billion in the period April 2000 to April 2011.
-India and Mauritius co-operate in combating piracy which has emerged as a major threat in the Indian Ocean region and support India's stand against terrorism.
+More than 68% of the Mauritian population is of Indian origin, most known as Indo-Mauritian.
+The economic and commercial cooperation has been increasing over the years.
+India has become Mauritius' largest source of imports since 2007, and Mauritius imported US$816 million worth of goods in the April 2010 – March 2011 financial year.
+Mauritius has remained the largest source of FDI for India for more than a decade, with FDI equity inflows totalling US$55.2 billion in the period April 2000 to April 2011.
+India and Mauritius co-operate in combating piracy, which has emerged as a major threat in the Indian Ocean region, and support India's stand against terrorism.

-The relationship between Mauritius and India date back to the early 1730s, when artisans were brought from Puducherry and Tamil Nadu.
+The relationship between Mauritius and India dates back to the early 1730s, when artisans were brought from Puducherry and Tamil Nadu.
 Diplomatic relations between India and Mauritius were established in 1948.
 Mauritius maintained contacts with India through successive Dutch, French and British rule.
 From the 1820s, Indian workers started coming to Mauritius to work on sugar plantations.
-From 1833 when slavery was abolished by Parliament, large numbers of Indian workers began to be brought into Mauritius as indentured labourers.
+From 1833, when slavery was abolished by Parliament, large numbers of Indian workers began to be brought into Mauritius as indentured labourers.
 On 2 November 1834, the ship named 'Atlas' docked in Mauritius carrying the first batch of Indian indentured labourers.